Daniel Pearl: Posthumous recognition

 In 2002, Pearl posthumously received the Elijah Parish Lovejoy Award from Colby College and in 2007, the Lyndon Baines Johnson Moral Courage Award from the Houston Holocaust Museum.

 On April 16, 2007, Pearl was added to the Holocaust Memorial on Miami Beach as the first non-Holocaust victim.
 His father gave his consent for the induction in order to remind generations to come that "The forces of barbarity and evil are still active in our world.
 The Holocaust didn't finish in 1945."
 Journalist Bradley Burston criticized the addition of a post-Holocaust victim to the memorial, saying "it diminishes the uniqueness of the Holocaust".

 In 2010, the International Press Institute named Pearl one of its World Press Freedom Heroes.

 On December 10, 2007, President George W. Bush and Laura Bush invited Ruth and Judea Pearl, parents of Daniel Pearl, to the White House Hanukkah reception.
 They lighted the Pearl family menorah that once belonged to Daniel's great-grandparents, Chaim and Rosa Pearl, who brought it with them when they moved from Poland to Mandatory Palestine in 1924.
 There they helped establish the town of Bnei Brak.

-The late former mayor of New York City Ed Koch requested that his own tombstone be inscribed with Pearl's words: "My father is Jewish, my mother is Jewish, I am Jewish."
+Former mayor of New York City Ed Koch requested that his own tombstone be inscribed with Pearl's words: "My father is Jewish, my mother is Jewish, I am Jewish."

 Films

-The Journalist and the Jihadi: The Murder of Daniel Pearl (2006) a television documentary by Indian directors Ahmed Alauddin Jamal and Ramesh Sharma which aired on HBO compares the contrasting lives of Sheikh and Danel Pearl.
+The Journalist and the Jihadi: The Murder of Daniel Pearl (2006) a television documentary by Indian directors Ahmed Alauddin Jamal and Ramesh Sharma which aired on HBO compares the contrasting lives of Sheikh and Daniel Pearl.
 In 2007, the film A Mighty Heart was released, based on Mariane Pearl's memoir of the same name.
-Omerta, an Indian biographical film based on the life of Sheikh was released in 2017 and received positive reviews.
+Omerta, an Indian biographical film based on the life of Sheikh, was released in 2017 and received positive reviews.